VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

     </a>
 </p>

 The blue dotted lines on the pic are the moments when instant query was executed.
-Since instant query retains the ability to locate the missing point, the graph contains two types of points: `real` and `ephemeral` data points. `ephemeral` data point always repeats the left closest `real` data point (see red arrow on the pic above).
+Since instant query retains the ability to locate the missing point, the graph contains two types of points: `real` and `ephemeral` data points. `ephemeral` data point always repeats the left closest raw sample (see red arrow on the pic above).

-This behavior of adding ephemeral data points comes from the specifics of the [Pull model](#pull-model):
+This behavior of adding ephemeral data points comes from the specifics of the [pull model](#pull-model):

-* Metrics are scraped at fixed intervals;
+* Metrics are scraped at fixed intervals.
-* Scrape may be skipped if the monitoring system is overloaded;
+* Scrape may be skipped if the monitoring system is overloaded.
 * Scrape may fail due to network issues.

-According to these specifics, the range query assumes that if there is a missing data point then it is likely a missed scrape, so it fills it with the previous data point.
+According to these specifics, the range query assumes that if there is a missing raw sample then it is likely a missed scrape, so it fills it with the previous raw sample.
 The same will work for cases when `step` is lower than the actual interval between samples.
 In fact, if we set `step=1s` for the same request, we'll get about 1 thousand data points in response, where most of them are `ephemeral`.

 Sometimes, the lookbehind window for locating the datapoint isn't big enough and the graph will contain a gap.
 For range queries, lookbehind window isn't equal to the `step` parameter.
-It is calculated as the median of the intervals between the first 20 data points in the requested time range.
+It is calculated as the median of the intervals between the first 20 raw samples in the requested time range.
 In this way, VictoriaMetrics automatically adjusts the lookbehind window to fill gaps and detect stale series at the same time.

 Range queries are mostly used for plotting time series data over specified time ranges.
 These queries are extremely